 Reading in partners or groups can lessen the intensity because the number of individuals listening is reduced.
 Students can take turns reading a paragraph or a page.
 I usually allow each group to determine the length.
 Watch out for the clever ones who try to alternate words.

-Reading together.
 If you want your students to practice fluency, you can read the passage together as a class.
 This approach works best if the passage is shorter.
 It helps students to feel the cadence of good reading technique.
+Here are some additional strategies for improving fluency with older students.

 Let’s make reading a positive experience for students by providing them a safe and understanding environment.
-It’s okay to push students a little outside of their comfort zones, but driving them to the point of fear and shame is not a winning situation for anyone.
-Do you have favorite strategies for handling reading out loud?
-Please share them with us in the comments.
+It’s okay to push students a little outside of their comfort zones, but not to call randomly on them as a method of accountability.
+We need to be empathetic toward students who have reading anxiety.